tconbeer/sqlfmt/README.md

 sqlfmt formats your dbt SQL files so you don't have to.
 It is similar in nature to black, gofmt, and rustfmt (but for SQL).
-When you use sqlfmt:

-1. You never have to mention (or argue about) code style in code reviews again
+1. **sqlfmt promotes collaboration.** An auto-formatter makes it easier to collaborate with your team and solicit contributions from new people.
+You will never have to mention (or argue about) code style in code reviews again.
-1. You make it easier to collaborate and solicit contributions from new people
-1. You will be able to read your team's code as if you wrote it
-1. You can forget about formatting your code, and spend your time on business logic instead
+2. **sqlfmt is fast.** Forget about formatting your code, and spend your time on business logic instead. sqlfmt processes hundreds of files per second and only operates on files that have changed since the last run.
+3. **sqlfmt works with Jinja.** It formats the code that users look at, and therefore doesn't need to know anything about what happens after the templates are rendered.
+3. **sqlfmt integrates with your workflow.** As a CLI written in Python, it's easy to install locally and run in CI.
+Plays well with dbt, pre-commit, SQLFluff, VSCode, and GitHub Actions.

 sqlfmt is not configurable, except for line length.
 It enforces a single style. sqlfmt maintains comments and some extra newlines, but largely ignores all indentation and line breaks in the input file.

 sqlfmt is not a linter.
 It does not parse your code into an AST; it just lexes it and tracks a small subset of tokens that impact formatting.
 This lets us "do one thing and do it well:" sqlfmt is very fast, and easier to maintain and extend than linters that need a full SQL grammar.

-sqlfmt is designed to work with templated SQL files that contain jinja tags and blocks.
-It formats the code that users look at, and therefore doesn't need to know anything about what happens after the templates are rendered.

 For now, sqlfmt only works on `select` statements (which is all you need if you use sqlfmt with a dbt project).
 In the future, it will be extended to DDL statements, as well.

+## Documentation

+Please visit [docs.sqlfmt.com](https://docs.sqlfmt.com) for more information on Getting Started, Integrations, the sqlfmt Style, and an API Reference.
+Or keep reading for an excerpt from the full docs.

-## Installation
+### Installation

-### Try it first
+#### Try it first
 Want to test out sqlfmt on a query before you install it?
 Go to [sqlfmt.com](https://sqlfmt.com) to use the interactive, web-based version.

-### Prerequisites
-You will need Python 3.7-3.10 installed.
-You should use pipx or install into a virtual environment (maybe as a dev-dependency in your project).
-If you do not know how to install python and use pipx and/or virtual environments, go read about that first.

-### Install Using pipx (recommended)
+#### Install Using pipx (recommended)
+sqlfmt is a pip-installable Python package listed on PyPI under the name `shandy-sqlfmt`.
+You should install it into a virtual environment, which `pipx` does automatically:

 ```
 pipx install shandy-sqlfmt